Stockholder Engagement

 • Annual election of all directors

-• Proxy access by-law
+• Proxy access bylaw

 • No stockholder rights plan or "poison pill"